tikazyq/udacity-dand/proj4/final_report.md

-Enron Submission Free-Response Questions

-A critical part of machine learning is making sense of your analysis process, and communicating it to others.
-The questions below will help us understand your decision-making process and allow us to give feedback on your project.
-Please answer each question; your answers should be 1-2 paragraphs per question.
-If you find yourself writing much more than that, take a step back and see if you can simplify your response!

-When your coach evaluates your responses, he or she will use a specific list of rubric items to assess your answers.
-Here is the link to that rubric: Link to the rubric
-Each question has one or more specific rubric items associated with it, so before you submit an answer, take a look at that the rubric.
-If your response does not meet expectations, you will be asked to resubmit.

-Once you’ve submitted your responses, your coach will take a look and ask a few more focused follow-up questions on one or more of your answers.

-We can’t wait to see what you’ve put together for this project!
+#Project 4 - Identify Fraud from Enron Email

+###Question 1

-**1. Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
+**Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
 As part of your answer, give some background on the dataset and how it can be used to answer the project question.
 Were there any outliers in the data when you got it, and how did you handle those?  [relevant rubric items: “data exploration”, “outlier investigation”]**

 The goal of this project is to apply machine learning algorithms to build a prediction model that can classify the Person of Interest (POI) in [the 2001 Enron Scandal](https://en.wikipedia.org/wiki/Enron_scandal).